dbashford/mimosa-combine/README.md

 For more information regarding Mimosa, see http://mimosa.io

-NOTE: Version `2.0.0` of mimosa-combine requires mimosa version `2.3.22` or higher.
+NOTE: Version `2.0.0`+ of mimosa-combine requires Mimosa version `2.3.22` or higher.
+If you cannot update mimosa to that version, you will want to pin the mimosa-combine version to `1.0.2`.
+Update your `modules` list to contain `combine@1.0.2` instead of just `combine`.

 ## Usage